-Mother’s appeal dismissed and she orders to pay the Father’s Costs.
+The Mother’s appeal was dismissed and she was ordered to pay the Father’s Costs.

-Initial decision (can be viewed here) upheld in which the Court made Final Orders:
+The Initial final decision of the Federal Circuit Court (which can be viewed here) was upheld in which the Court made Final Orders:

-- Giving Father Sole Parental Responsibility for 9 year & 7 year old children;
+- Giving Father Parental Responsibility for the 9 year & 7 year old Children;

-- Mother given limited time on a graduated basis:
+- The Mother was given limited time on a graduated basis:

 - No time at all for 6 months except 2 hours on child’s birthday (or the nearest date the Contract Centre can facilitate) and 4 hours on Christmas Day supervised by the maternal grandfather;